Key Takeaways:

-With recent global events such as the pandemic and most recently the instability of sterling following recent politics, it’s more important than ever to be aware of fluctuations in the foreign exchange market regardless of whether or not your business trades or makes payments internationally.
+With recent global events such as the pandemic, the instability of sterling, the upcoming elections, and the continual issues surrounding the cost of living, it’s more important than ever to be aware of adverse fluctuations in the foreign exchange market regardless if whether or not your business makes international payments.

 Even if a company doesn’t trade internationally, if they operate within a globally competitive industry, changes in exchange rate pairs can still affect operating profits.
 One way to manage the risk associated with foreign exchange is to book a forward contract.